Review of the CRA2 rock lobster fishery

 - The recreational daily catch/bag limit was reduced from 6 to 3 spiny rock lobsters.
 This is to to help ensure recreational catch does not exceed the 34-tonne recreational allowance that was set from April 2018.

 - Recreational fishers now need to clip the tails (telsons) of spiny rock lobsters.
 This is to help minimise the number that are taken illegally.

 These measures came into effect on 1 July 2020.
 They followed the significant reductions to the commercial and recreational allowances from 1 April 2018.

 Find out more about the decisions on the consultation web page.

 2017 scientific assessment

-The CRA2 fishery is experiencing low levels of abundance.
-A new scientific assessment of the CRA2 fishery was completed late in 2017.
-The assessment results suggested the number of rock lobsters in the CRA2 fishery had probably dropped below its soft limit.
-When a stock drops below its soft limit level, management action is required to ensure it rebuilds.
+A scientific assessment of the CRA2 rock lobster fishery was completed late in 2017.
+We also got feedback from tangata whenua and stakeholders.
+The assessment suggested that the number of rock lobsters in the area had probably dropped below its "soft limit".
+When a stock drops below its soft limit level, we need to take action to ensure that numbers rebuild.

 - reference levels

 - the soft and hard limits for the CRA2 rock lobsters

 - how the CRA2 rock lobster stocks have changed in size since 1980.